About Marlen Santana Perez

 I Believe the Art of Success is Largely the Art of Persistence

 After years of study and hard work, she enrolled in the Master of Social Work Program at the University of Tennessee in Knoxville.
 Marlen graduated Summa Cum Laude from UT with a Master of Sciences in Social Work (MSSW).
 She was the recipient of the 2006 UT College of Social Work Rhoda O’ Meara Public Welfare Award.
-After graduation, Marlen started working as a Social Worker at Saint Thomas Health Services providing counseling and social services to immigrant families.
-After years of supervision and completion of a national exam, Marlen received her License in Clinical Social Work.
+After graduation, Marlen started as a Social Worker at Saint Thomas Health Services, providing counseling and social services to immigrant families.
+After years of supervision and completing a national exam, Marlen received her License in Clinical Social Work.
 Currently, she is a licensed therapist in Florida and Tennessee.
-The social worker career provided the kind of personal and professional fulfillment Marlen wanted, but she saw herself limited in the type of assistance she wanted to offer to others like her that were in a position of disadvantage.
+The social worker career provided the personal and professional fulfillment Marlen wanted.
+Still, she saw herself limited in the type of assistance she wanted to offer to others like her that were at a position of disadvantage.
 Essentially, she wanted to offer assistance beyond mental health.
 Thus, the legal profession suited well her goals and prior experience as a lawyer in Cuba.

-In 2010, Marlen attended Nashville School of Law at night while she worked as a social worker and as a legal assistant during the day.
+In 2010, Marlen attended Nashville School of Law at night while working as a social worker and legal assistant during the day.
 Marlen earned her Juris Doctorate at Nashville School of Law in 2014.
-After graduation from law school, she founded Tucasa Mental Health, a private mental health practice in Antioch, TN providing counseling services to individuals and families with a variety of mental issues and conducting psychological assessments for victims of abuse and trauma for immigration purposes and the Federal Court system.
+After graduation from law school, she founded Tucasa Mental Health, a private mental health practice in Antioch, TN providing counseling services to individuals and families with a variety of mental issues and conducting psychological assessments for victims of abuse and trauma for immigration purposes and the federal court system.

 We are here to assist.
 For inquiries about our services or to make an appointment, contact us by phone or email.